 - Social Network Analysis

-The same measures of variety and balance can be constructed for individual participants.
-Individual participants varied in the way they contributed to others existing contributions.
 Variety in this context refers to the range of other participants they contributed to.
 Variety = count of row cells values >0 / sum of row cells values.
-In the MSC pretest variety ranged from 67% to 100%, with an average of 91 %, whereas in the Brexit pretest variety ranged from 50% to 100% with an average of 70%.
+A score of a hundred per cent means a participant built on every other participant’s contribution at least on one occasion.
+In the MSC pretest participants’ variety ranged from 67% to 100%, with an average of 91 %, whereas in the Brexit pretest variety ranged from 50% to 100% with an average of 70%.
 Variety was greater in the MSC pretest.

 Balance in this context refers to the extent to which their contributions were evenly spread across those they had contributed to, or not.
+With datasets like to matrices above balance can be measured by calculating the standard deviation (SD) of the values in a row.
+If all participants have received the same number of contributions from a row participant in the standard deviation will be zero.
+Alternatively, if the number of contributions they received varies widely the standard deviation high.
 In the MSC pretest, the SD of values ranged from 0.0 to 0.5, with an average of 0.15, whereas in the Brexit pretest SD values ranged from 0.0 to 1.0 with an average of 0.39.
 Balance was greater in the MSC pretest.

 These two measures can be combined into a single measure known as Simpsons Diversity Index.
 There is a useful online calculator here: https://www.alyoung.com/labs/biodiversity_calculator.html This is a more sophisticated measure suitable when there is a larger and more varied number of values in the matrix.

-Another much simpler measure which does not make these distinctions between variety and balance is the proportion of a participant’s contributions which built on others’ contributions (and not their own).
+A much simpler measure which does not make these distinctions between variety and balance is the proportion of a participant’s contributions which built on others’ contributions (and not their own).
 This is probably the most suitable for feedback to participants and one which might, if publicised, encourage such behavior.
-In the MSC pretest this percentage ranged from 33% to 100%.
-In the Brexit pretest it ranged from 0% to 100%.
+In Social Network Analysis terms this is a particular way of measuring OutDegree.
+In the MSC pretest, this percentage ranged from 33% to 100%.
+In the Brexit pretest, it ranged from 0% to 100%.
 Averaged overall participants 73% of MSC pretests contributions built on others’ contributions, whereas in the Brexit pretest the proportion was much lower at 33%.

 The same threefold perspective can be applied to the affiliation matrix, showing how participants contributed to different storylines: